saikatbaul/pms.github.io/README.md

-# Documentation
-# Pharmacy Management System
+# Documentation For Pharmacy Management System

 <p align="center"> **This is the client side of the Pharmachy Management System site.** </p>